North Korean Nuclear Developments: Death Knells for the Singapore Declaration?

 U.S. President Donald Trump shakes hands with North Korean leader Kim Jong-Un at the Singapore Summit in June.
 Photo: Jonathan Ernst, Reuters

-Almost one month ago, U.S. President Donald J. Trump and North Korean leader Kim Jong-Un met for what many touted as historic summit held in Singapore.
+Almost one month ago, U.S. President Donald J. Trump and North Korean leader Kim Jong-Un met for what many touted as a historic summit held in Singapore.
 Part of what made this meeting so significant is that leaders of the two countries had never engaged in bilateral talks before.
 Additionally, the summit came after escalating tensions between the two nations and resulted in pledges for the denuclearization of the Korean Peninsula as well as a stop to a major U.S.-South Korea military exercise.

 However, despite the positive outlook of peace on the Korean Peninsula following the summit, recent reports have noted that Pyongyang does not appear to be moving towards denuclearization, evidenced by satellite images of continued operations at its Yongbyon nuclear research facility.
 What is the significance of these developments and how do they portend to North Korean denuclearization?
 Do they violate the Singapore Declaration signed by Trump and Kim?